frei480/knowledge-base/pandas IO tools.md

    with open("foo.csv", mode="w") as f:
        f.write("date,A,B,C\n20090101,a,1,2\n20090102,b,3,4\n20090103,c,4,5")

-   # Use a column as an index, and parse it as dates.
+# Use a Column as an Index, and Parse it as Dates.
    df = pd.read_csv("foo.csv", index_col=0, parse_dates=True)
    df

-   # These are Python datetime objects
+# These Are Python Datetime Objects
    df.index

 It is often the case that we may want to store date and time data separately,